placeholder

 The Financial Services Compensation Scheme (FSCS) does not apply to peer-to-peer products and even if the investment product protection does apply to other types of bond, it is not as straightforward as the cash deposit protection as you would need to prove that you have received bad advice if the investment fails.
 Investment FSCS protection doesn’t kick in due to poor stock market performance for example.

-This is a very different scenario and offers far less protection than you would have in a cash-based savings account, which is a simple, guaranteed £85,000 per person, per banking license if the bank fails.
+This is a very different scenario to money in a cash-based savings account, which is a simple, guaranteed £85,000 per person, per banking license if the bank fails.

 Like other savings accounts, money placed into a cash fixed rate bond can be protected by the Financial Services Compensation Scheme (FSCS).